TheL0w3R/hpwizard_docs/configuration/language-file.md

         description: Sets your broom speed to|the 100% of it's maximum speed.
 ```

+Since this file is only meant to message translation, I won't explan every single entry, I think is easy to understand what "doesnotexist" under "general", "commands" does.
+(However, if you are having troubles understanding somerhing related to this, feel free to contact me on Spigot!).

 ## Command translations

 Under the `commands` entry, they're messages used by the plugin commands.
 Each command has it's own messages under it's own entry, change them to your liking!